Japan House London presents

-During the exhibition The Shop at Japan House will introduce a range of Tsubame Sanjo products and the craftspeople and designers who make them.
-Examples include, copperware maker Gyokusendo.
+During the exhibition The Shop at Japan House introduces a range of Tsubame Sanjo products and the craftspeople and designers who make them.
 Founded in Tsubame in 1816, Gyokusendo make hand-hammered objects, such as teapots, sake cups, wine coolers and glasses.
 The techniques they use have been handed down for seven generations and have been certified as an Intangible Cultural Heritage of Niigata Prefecture.
 The sixth generation craftsman is also a living national treasure.

 SUS Gallery, also in Tsubame, developed the world’s first commercial vacuum-insulated dual structure titanium tumblers.
 The double-walled, airless structure enables thorough thermal insulation.
 The initial design concept was to make “a tumbler for imbibing delicious alcoholic beverages.”
 Almost no condensation is produced, making it difficult for the ice to melt.
 The structure sustains the heat or cold for an extended amount of time.
 Perfect for wine or sake.